Data lakes have been around for about a decade, but they’ve only recently started changing the way marketers deal with customer data.

 Fortunately, data lakes are flexible.
 You can design them for almost anything.
 The most important thing is to have good reasons and clear objectives in mind before you start.

-There are a lot of good reasons to build a data lake:
+There are a lot of good reasons for building a data lake:

 - To break down data silos